-Students may not take part in athletic or extracurricular activities on a school day in which a suspension or detention is assigned or the following non-school day.
+Students may not take part in athletic or extracurricular activities on a school day in which an out of school suspension or in school detention (not including lunch detention) is assigned or the following non-school day.

 To take part in a practice or event, the student must attend four (4) or more class periods that day.
 If the practice or event falls on a non-school day, the student must have attended at least four (4) class periods the previous school day.

 Eligibility: To take part in extracurricular/ athletic activities the student:

-- 1. Must be a student in good standing at Boone Grove Middle School. - 2.
-Must have a completed physical form along with a concussion form on file in the office that is good for one calendar year.
-These forms are due prior to the 1st practice. - 3.
-Athletes must have completed ten separate days of organized practice in this sport under the direct supervision of the middle school coaching staff preceding the date of participation in the inter school contest. - 4.
-To be eligible for middle school athletics, the student must not reach his or her fifteenth (15th) birthday before August 15th of the school year of participation. - 5.
-Athletic or extracurricular participants will be subject to grade checks every two weeks (Fridays or the last official school day of the second week) for academic eligibility.
+- Must be a student in good standing at Boone Grove Middle School. - Must have a completed physical form along with a concussion form on file in the office that is good for one calendar 2. year.
+These forms are due prior to the 1st practice. - Athletes must have completed seven separate days of organized practice in this sport under the direct supervision of the middle school coaching staff preceding the date of participation in the inter-school contest. - 4.
+To be eligible for middle school athletics, the student must not reach his or her fifteenth (15th) birthday before August 15th of the school year of participation. - Athletic or extracurricular participants will be subject to grade checks every week (except the first week of school) and the checks will occur on Fridays or the last official school day of the week) for academic eligibility.
 Students who have a failing grade will immediately become ineligible for participation in athletic contests or extracurricular activities until the next grade check.
 Students are able to continue practicing during their academic probation.
-One or more failing grades at midterms or on a report card will result in a participant being placed on academic probation making them ineligible to participate in athletic contests or extra curricular activities until the next grade check.
+One or more failing grades at midterms or on a report card will result in a participant being placed on academic probation making them ineligible to participate in athletic contests or extracurricular activities until the next grade check.
 Academic eligibility at the start of the year for 7th and 8th grade students will be determined by the previous year's quarter 4 report card.
-If a student has a failing grade on that report card, they will start the school year on academic probation until the first grade check on the second Friday of the school year. - 6.
-Eligibility in sixth grade is determined by the first progress report grades earned.
-Final quarter grades of the previous school year will decide the eligibility for 7th and 8th grade Fall Programs.
+If a student has a failing grade on that report card, they will start the school year on academic probation until the first grade check on the second Friday of the school year.
+Students participating in off season practices and conditioning will need to be passing all classes to participate in those off season activities.

+- 6. Eligibility in sixth grade is determined by the first grade check which occurs during the second week of school.